The V5 Optical Sensor is one of the powerful V5 sensors which are designed for complete integration with the V5 robotics platform.

 - Measure the percent brightness of ambient light.
 This feature allows your robot to measure the brightness of the light around it.
 A fun classroom activity is to use this feature to measure the amount of light in a room with the classroom lights on and the classroom lights off.
 Then, write a custom user program so when the lights in the room are turned on your robot drives in a circle and when the lights are turned off your robot stops moving.

 - Measure the hue of a color in degrees.
 This feature allows your robot to provide a number for the hue of color of an object.
-It will return a number between 0 and 359, which can be thought of as the location of the color on a color wheel.
+The Optical Sensor reports the corresponding hue value in degrees from 0 to 359 based on the color wheel below.
+This provides a more precise measurement of color as compared to a generalized red, green, or blue designation.
 A fun classroom activity would be to measure the hue of different objects in the room and see which student can find the object with the highest hue number.

 Uses of the Optical Sensor on a Competition Robot